Aviation High School’s Federal Aviation Administration Program Regulations and Information

 FAA Final Exam Make-Up Options:

 • Students must register in advance for final exam remediation.
 Walk-ins will not be permitted.
-Note: Please listen for final exam registration period during third period announcements.
+(Note: Please listen for final exam registration period during third period announcements.)

 • Students must meet the following deadlines in order to remediate all coursework/final exams.

-• 11th year coursework/exams remediation deadline: May 15th of their senior year.
+• 11th year coursework/exams remediation deadline: September 1st of their senior year.

 • 12th year coursework/exams remediation deadline: May 15th of their senior year.

-• 5th year coursework/exams remediation deadline May 15th of their 5th
+• 5th year coursework/exams remediation deadline May 15th of their 5th year.

-Aviation High School’s FAA Transcript: All FAA coursework will be recorded on each student’s FAA Transcript.
+All FAA coursework will be recorded on each student’s FAA Transcript.
 Aviation High School FAA transcripts can be found at: https://services.jumpro.pe/app/parent/aviationhs or on the school’s website, www.aviationhs.net.

-FAA License Area Examination Requirements: All students must take the following examinations to earn their Airframe and/or Powerplant certification:
+All students must take the following examinations to earn their Airframe and/or Powerplant certification:

 • FAA Qualifying Exam (administered in May):

 A one-time retake may be administered in August (budget permitting).
 A student who fails the Qualifying Exam a second time (in August) will be required to take a remediation course before sitting for a retest after the second exam attempt.
+A student must wait for the August Qualifying Exam if absent from the May Qualifying Exam.

 • General Exam: